FTHPC/Correlation_Compressibility/README.md

 ### Manual Install

-By default, it is recommended to to follow the install locations that are indicated on the top of ```scripts/run.sh``` and the top of ```config.json```.
+By default, it is recommended to follow the install locations that are indicated on the top of ```scripts/run.sh``` and the top of ```config.json```.
 These two files provide the configuration options to get the program running.

 Spack should be installed in the following location: